 Cost of Homeschooling vs Public School

-Your first year of homeschooling will probably be the most expensive because you are just figuring it all out.
-You may have a few trial and error purchases (curricula, books, online classes, etc.) before you find what really works for you.
+Your first year of homeschooling is generally the most expensive because you are just figuring it all out.
+During the first year, you may have a few trial and error purchases (curricula, books, online classes, etc.) before you find what really works for you.